 There are a number of phenomena that explains various things which we observe in our everyday life.
-Although, we sometimes miss to focus onto these little things, and these help us to keep life going on earth.
-Adhesion and cohesion forces are one of the two phenomena.
-Though they sound to be similar, still they are known to occur completely as different terms.
-Surface tension is one of the essential properties of water that describes the relationship between the adhesion and cohesion.
-The tendency of two or more different molecules to bond with each other is known as Adhesion, whereas the force of attraction between the same molecules is known as Cohesion.
+Although, we sometimes miss focussing on these little things, and these help us to keep life going on earth.
+Adhesion and cohesion forces are one of two phenomena.
+Though they sound similar, they are known to occur completely in different terms.
+Surface tension is one of the essential physical properties of water that describes the relationship between adhesion and cohesion.

+As for the definitions, the tendency of two or more different molecules to bond with each other is known as adhesion, whereas the force of attraction between the same molecules is known as cohesion.

 The adhesion forces can be one of the results of electrostatic forces which are exerted on different substances.
 The cohesive forces are associated with Van der Waals forces and hydrogen bonding that cause liquids such as water to withstand the separation.
-When a glass surface is poured with water, both adhesive and the cohesive forces act on the surface of water.
+When a glass surface is poured with water, both adhesive and cohesive forces act on the surface of the water.
 A strong adhesive force tends the liquid to spread over the surface whereas a strong cohesive force is responsible for the formation of water droplets on the water surface.

 Differences Between Adhesion and Cohesion

-|3.||Capillary action and meniscus (the curved surface which is formed by any liquid in a cylinder) are the effects of adhesion||Surface tension, meniscus and capillary action are the effects of cohesion|
+|3.||Capillary action and meniscus (the curved surface which is formed by any liquid in a cylinder) are the effects of adhesion.||Surface tension, meniscus and capillary action are the effects of cohesion.|

-|4.||Adhesion is the result of electrostatic or mechanical forces between two kinds of different substances.||Cohesion is caused mainly due to the Van der Waals forces and hydrogen bonding|
+|4.||Adhesion is caused by electrostatic or mechanical forces that exist among two kinds of different substances.||Cohesion is caused by hydrogen bonding and Van der Waals forces.|

-|5.||A stronger force of adhesion tends the liquid to spread over the surface||A strong force of cohesion tends to form water droplets on the surface.|
+|5.||A strong adhesion force causes the liquid to spread all over the surface.||A strong force of cohesion forms water droplets on any surface.|